Banana Watermelon Frozen Dog Treats

 There are many benefits to making these frosty treats for your dog.

-4. Watermelon has many vitamins and nutrients that are good for dogs including vitamin C. For more information check out this article about watermelon for dogs.
+• Watermelon has many vitamins and nutrients that are good for dogs, including vitamin C. For more information, check out this article about watermelon for dogs.

 More Homemade Dog Treat Recipes

-Looking for more ideas for treats to make for your furry friend? check out these recipes:
+Looking for more ideas for treats to make for your dog?
+Check out these recipes:

 Easy Homemade Frozen Strawberry Pineapple Dog Treats